-Croatia: Problems about the project of TPP Plomin C, Alstom and Marubeni in focus of critics6.
-November 2014. / SEE Energy News
+Croatia: Problems about the project of TPP Plomin C, Alstom and Marubeni in focus of critics, SEE Energy News

 One of the priorities of the Croatian Government is building of the third unit of thermal power plant Plomin, of 500 MW, which will replace the unit A. The start of the construction of TPP Plomin C is scheduled for 2015, and commissioning in 2019.
 The three consortiahave applied for the largest project in Croatia in the last thirty years, worth 800 MEUR.